Exclusive Distribution Contract: Everything You Need to Know

 However, these exclusive agreements don't always end up the way early expectations indicate they will.
 This is because there are lots of things that can go wrong and the manufacturers often find they need to proceed with caution when offering and signing this type of distribution agreement.

 If you need help with an exclusive distribution contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.